japila-books/spark-sql-internals/docs/spark-sql-SizeInBytesOnlyStatsPlanVisitor.md

 # SizeInBytesOnlyStatsPlanVisitor -- LogicalPlanVisitor for Total Size (in Bytes) Statistic Only

-`SizeInBytesOnlyStatsPlanVisitor` is a link:spark-sql-LogicalPlanVisitor.adoc[LogicalPlanVisitor] that computes a single dimension for link:spark-sql-Statistics.adoc[plan statistics], i.e. the total size (in bytes).
+`SizeInBytesOnlyStatsPlanVisitor` is a spark-sql-LogicalPlanVisitor.md[LogicalPlanVisitor] that computes a single dimension for spark-sql-Statistics.md[plan statistics], i.e. the total size (in bytes).

 === [[default]] `default` Method